stripe/stripe-commercetools-connect-app/processor/README.md

 N/A

 #### Response Parameters
-Now the connector supports payment methods such as [Payment element](https://docs.stripe.com/payments/payment-element) and [Express Checkout Element](https://docs.stripe.com/elements/express-checkout-element)
+The connector supports payment methods such as [Payment element](https://docs.stripe.com/payments/payment-element) embedded as a drop-in

 ```
 {
-    components: [
+    dropins: [
         {
-          type: 'payment',
+          type: 'embedded',
         },
-        {
-          type: 'expressCheckout',
-        },
     ],
+    components: [],
 }
 ```

 ### Get config
-Exposes configuration to the frontend such as `clientKey` and `environment`.
+Exposes configuration to the frontend such as `publishableKey` and `environment`.

 #### Endpoint
 `GET /operations/config`